“Masaaki Noda The Arc of My Life in Art: 50 Years — From New York to the World”

 TAKAHASHI CITY, OKAYAMA PREFECTURE, JAPAN. – The Takahashi City Nariwa Museum of Art is presenting “Masaaki Noda The Arc of My Life in Art: 50 Years From New York to the World”, September 17- December 18, 2022, a retrospective of the work of the artist Masaaki Noda, from his native Japan to New York City highlighting his painting and sculpture.

-Born in Fukuyama, Hiroshima, Prefecture in 1947, Masaaki Noda received his early training in art in Japan, and in 1967 moved to New York City to attend The Art Students League.
-Noda has continued his relationship to Japan, spending part of his time every year in Japan.
+Born in Fukuyama, Hiroshima, Prefecture in 1949, Masaaki Noda received his early training in art in Japan, and in 1977 moved to New York City to attend The Art Students League.
+Noda has continued his relationship to Japan, spending part of his time every year in Japan after nine years.
 Initially, Noda focused on silk screens and paintings and in the 90’s has moved as well into sculpture.

 His sculptures are found internationally with many monumental works in stainless steel, which he prefers for outdoor sculptures.
 His outdoor sculptures are found not only in Japan, but in China, Mongolia, Delphi, Athens, Marathon and Lefkada, Greece and the United States.